subbu-2005/wedding_management/README.md

 Open your browser and navigate to http://localhost:5173 to access the EazyWed frontend.
 Register as a user or vendor to explore features like booking vendors, creating digital invitations, or managing budgets.
 Admin features are accessible via the admin dashboard (requires admin credentials).
+Use the AI-customized chatbot (available on the platform) for assistance with navigation, vendor selection, or general queries.

 Contributing
 Contributions are welcome!
 To contribute: